ejpcmac/git-z/README.md

 Copyright © 2023-2025 Jean-Philippe Cugnet

-The code of this project is licensed under the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt).
+The code of this project is primarily licensed under the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt), with some parts dual-licensed under the [MIT License](./LICENSES/MIT.txt) OR the [Apache License, Version 2.0](./LICENSES/Apache-2.0.txt).

 Its documentation is licensed under the [Creative Commons Attribution Share Alike 4.0 International](./LICENSES/CC-BY-SA-4.0.txt) license.